NBISweden/module-r-intro-dm-practices/_episodes/02-r-basics.md

 >
 >> ## Answer
 >>
->> R implicitly converts them all to be the same type
+>> R implicitly converts them all to be the same type.
 > {: .solution}
 >
 > * What will happen in each of these examples? (hint: use `class()` to check